 Delivering training around any aspect of child safeguarding, including policy is particularly challenging when working in cross-cultural contexts.

 Part of your responsibility as a facilitator is to challenge cultural practices that are harmful to children.
 However, you need to do this in a way that does not stereotype a whole social group and/or alienate the learning group.
-It is important to identify and acknowledge in-country groups that are campaigning to change many practices such as child marriages, FGM, child labour and other practices discussed during the learning event.
-Start by acknowledging cultural and traditional practices that safeguard children before addressing those that can be harmful.
-Do not expect to change attitudes and practices during one learning event.
+It is important to identify and acknowledge in-country groups

 Experience has shown that changing attitudes and practices takes time; be upfront about that during the learning.
 Your aim is to prompt consideration and discussion of issues that are considered harmful to children and the best possible policies for dealing with these, as well as why they are considered harmful.
 You are not expecting everyone to leave the learning event with a completely new perspective on practices which have been common for many years.